flngerprlnt/star_echo/README.md

 # star_echo
-STAR-ECHO (Server That Are Running-Echo) - What is running? | Test
+STAR-ECHO (Servers That Are Running-Echo) - What is running? | Test